Who Is in the 2023 All-Star Slam Dunk Contest and How to Watch

 The Slam Dunk Contest will occur on Saturday, Feb.
 18, the day before the 2023 NBA All-Star Game.

-It is the night’s third event, with the Saturday night events set to start at 7 p.m.
-CT.
+It is the night’s third event, with the Saturday night events set to start at 8 p.m.
+ET.

 Where is the 2023 Slam Dunk Contest?